YellowAtom/clockwork-fixed/README.md

 This is a fork of [Clockwork](https://github.com/cloudsixteen/clockwork) by [Cloud Sixteen](https://github.com/CloudSixteen).

-# Clockwork - Undetermined Edit
+# Clockwork - Fixed
 A full edit of Clockwork 0.101 with CloudAuthX competely removed, derma fixes, general optimizations, proper code formatting for readability, new features such as single file entities and a more modern approch to internal challenges.
 The framework files and default plugins are all modified.
-This was orignally made for Undetermined Gaming but is now public.
+This was orignally made for Undetermined Gaming but is now a public project.

 ## Installation
 > Modern versions of mysqloo and tmysql4 both have issues, I recommend using the old version of tmysql4 from official clockwork [here](https://github.com/CloudSixteen/Clockwork/tree/master/upload/garrysmod/lua/bin).
 - Place this repository in a folder named "clockwork" in `garrysmod/gamemodes` and a second folder called the schema's name containing the schema gamemode, e.g [cwhl2rp](https://github.com/homonovus/hl2rp).
 Load the schema gamemode through srcds.
-- At `garrysmod/lua/bin` place the .dll of either [mysqloo](https://github.com/FredyH/MySQLOO/releases) or [tmysql4](https://github.com/SuperiorServers/gm_tmysql4/releases) as well as [cwutils](https://github.com/Nicoo34/cwutil).
+- At `garrysmod/lua/bin` place the .dll of either [mysqloo](https://github.com/FredyH/MySQLOO/releases) or [tmysql4](https://github.com/SuperiorServers/gm_tmysql4/releases) as well as [cwutils](https://github.com/Nicoo34/cwutil/releases).
 - Configure `gamemodes/clockwork/clockwork.cfg` with your database settings, "mysqloo", "tmysql4" and "sqlite" are available as adapters, the first two must be installed as stated above.
 - Finally make sure that your server and client are subscribed to the [workshop content](https://steamcommunity.com/sharedfiles/filedetails/?id=2892883208).